JasonCaldwellMBA/Grocery_Recommender/README.md

 The results were significantly better when choosing a random sample of 10 and only including recommendations that were predicted to be 5-stars.
 During analysis and testing these predictions were 60 to 90% accurate.

+### Additions to Project
+- Created unit and integration tests.
+- Added logging.
+- Created .env and environment_example.txt files.
+- Refactored course example tutorial from Python 2 to Python 3; which involved updating a lot of deprecated code and re-writing functions and classes.

 ## Conclusion
 Recommendation systems improve customer retention, increase sales, and help form customer habits.
 This project involved gathering, cleaning, exploring, analyzing, pre-processing, modeling, and presenting conclusions related to multiple data sets.